On material-uniform elastic bodies with disclinations and their homogenization: Bodies with discrete defects

 \begin{proof} Write $\gamma$ as $\gamma = \gamma_n *\ldots *\gamma_1$, where $\gamma_i \subset U_{\alpha_i}$, starting at a point $p_i$ and ending at a point $p_{i+1}$, where $p_1 = p_{n+1} = p$.
 By the definition of the connection associated with the lattice structure, we have that

 and thus

 By \eqref{eq:symmetry_group}, all the terms in brackets in the righthand side belong to $\mathcal{G}$, which completes the proof. \end{proof}

-\begin{example} [A single disclination] A two-dimensional body with one disclination can be obtained by removing a sector from a two-dimensional annulus, and gluing the opposite edges of the sector.
+\begin{example} [A single disclination] A two-dimensional body with one disclination (of positive curvature) can be obtained by removing a sector from a two-dimensional annulus, and gluing the opposite edges of the sector.
 Start with a domain